Saujanya-rajvanshi/THEORY/README.md

     * Whenever the CPU become ideal, OS must select one process from the ready queue to be executed.
     * Done by STS.

+### sheduling

+Preemptive Scheduling : The operating system can interrupt a running process and allocate the CPU to another process. <br>
+Non-Preemptive scheduling : Once a process gets the CPU, it keeps it until it finishes execution or voluntarily releases it.<br>

 * **Non-Preemptive scheduling**
     * Once CPU has been allocated to a process, the process keeps the CPU until it releases CPU either by terminating or by switching to wait-state.
     * Starvation, as a process with long burst time may starve less burst time process.